serramat/NodeTorrent/README.md

 # NodeTorrent

 An awesome app written in NodeJS which allows you to easily find your preferred torrents and without any annoying pop-up.
+(I will not take any responsibility for an improper use of this application.
+I am not encouraging the circulation of copyright material.)

 ## Torrent providers ##